tanaka-lusengo/procrasti-note/README.md

 ## Contact

-For any enquiries, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/tanakalusengo/) 🤓.
+For any enquiries, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/tanakalusengo/) 🤓.